OOI-RCA-APL/ceres/docs/reference/http-api.md

 [`openapi.json`](openapi.json), stamped with a placeholder version.

 A route marked `required` refuses any request without a bearer token, which `POST /api/auth/login` issues.
-The rest either are open to anyone or check access themselves against the resource, so a blank is not the absence of access control.
+A route marked `optional` accepts one and does not insist, which covers both the routes open to anyone and the routes that check the caller themselves against the resource they name.

 ## Actions